Braneworld Dark Energy in light of DESI DR2: Dynamics of different DE models on the phantom brane

 On the other hand, for a given $\Omega_{0\ell}$, an increase in the mass of the scalar field results in a steeper phantom crossing, and consequently, a higher DE EoS at the present epoch.
 However, if the mass is exceedingly high, \textit{i.e.\@} $m/H_0 \gtrsim 1$, then the scalar field begins to oscillate prior to the present epoch, leading to {\em phantom oscillations\/} \cite{Zhao:2017cud}, which is not consistent with the DESI DR2 results.
 Similarly, if the mass is very small, \textit{i.e.\@} $m \ll H_0$, then the scalar field continues to remain frozen at its initial value, leading to $w_{\rm DE} \lesssim -1$ at the present epoch, with no phantom crossing.

 A visual comparison of our plots in Figs.~\Ref{fig:DE_PhBrane_Quad_Hubble}--\ref{fig:DE_PhBrane_Quad_EoS}, with those of Ref.~\cite{DESI:2025fii}, indicates that the DESI DR2 constraints appear to be consistent with a massive scalar field (on the brane) with parameters $ m \sim H_0$, $\Omega_{0{\ell}} \sim 0.01$.
-A more systematic and detailed investigation of parameter estimation, involving MCMC analysis, is carried out in Sec.~\ref{sec:MCMC}.
+As discussed before, for $\Omega_{0\ell} \to 0$, our model reduces to that of a scalar field with a quadratic potential in GR\@.
+A more systematic and detailed investigation of parameter estimation, involving MCMC analysis, is carried out in Sec.~\ref{sec:MCMC}, where results for the quadratic potential in GR ($\Omega_{0\ell} =0$) is compared with that of the braneworld scenario ($\Omega_{0\ell} \neq 0$).